kucharmoulod/ionic-emoji-rating/README.md

-# ionic-emoji-rating
+# ionic4-rating

-A native Ionic emoji rating component forked from [ionic-rating](https://www.npmjs.com/package/ionic-rating).
+A native Ionic 4 rating stars component forked from [ionic-rating](https://www.npmjs.com/package/ionic-rating) to support new Ionic 4 components.
-Replaces star rating with this Emoji rating system: 😠 🙁 😐 😃 🤩

 ## How to install?